disqus/disqus-wordpress-plugin/disqus/README.txt

 11. Moderate by Email Notifications

 == Changelog ==
+= 3.0.23 =
+* Fixed a bug with the automatic comment import tool with newer versions of WordPress and added tests.
+* Improved visual layout of the plugin.
+Updated corresponding snapshot for frontend test.
+* Added updated directions for running tests locally.
+* Update CI/CD to use GitHub actions.

 = 3.0.22 =
 * Added improvements to manual comment syncing (thanks Artem Russakovskii)